quyunniii/about/index.md

 <img src="symmetry_model.png" alt="drawing" width="600"/>

 >**Symmetry Based Alzheimer's Diagnose**
+>>This project aims to see if the symmetric information of human brain structure can improve Alzheimer's disease diagnosis results.
+A multibranch 2D CNN is used to predict Alzheimer's disease based on brain tissue MRI of the patients.
+One branch uses the regular special information of MRI to diagnose AD.
+The other branch aims to use symmetric information.

 <img src="word_cloud.png" alt="drawing" width="600"/>

 >**Analysis on Topics in News Networks with Twitter data**
+>>An almost universal phenomenon today is the rapid communication of information.
+We are all interested in the latest news around the world, usually obtained from various media networks, but have you ever wondered how they compare?
+In this project we are interested in finding the differences in topics reported by these news networks and how subjective and polarizing their information is.
+To do this, we extracted tweets from their official Twitter accounts with Tweetpy API.
+To get the popular topics for each network, we used the Latent Dirichlet Allocation (LDA) model.
+This unsupervised model finds the topics for the tweets by backtracking which topic that could generate the tweet.

 # Awards